dshekhalev/FEC/netlist/dvb_s2x/README.md

 Other modes is not inside netlist & don't working  (!!!)

 Demo example with reference QPSK/BSPK mapper inside.
-The expected resuls is inside "expected_results.png" file.
+The expected results is inside "expected_results.png" file.